-Our SENCO, Mrs. Sally Marshall works closely with all staff in school, parents, outside agencies and colleagues across the Toot Hill partnership.
+Our SENCO, Mrs. Sally Marshall has achieved the National SENCO Award.
+She works closely with all staff in school, parents, outside agencies and colleagues across the Toot Hill partnership.
 She is responsible for co-ordinating the provision made for individual children with: Special Educational Needs and Disabilities.